Skip to main content

 When this is selected, Tanda will calculate the payment using the method that gives the employee the higher amount:

-2. Ordinary Weekly Pay - Based on their regular contracted pay
+2. Ordinary Weekly Pay - Based on their regular contracted pay (set in their Pay Conditions)

 Clicking on the '?' icon in the weekly rate column will give you the breakdown of this calculation.